-- Cognitive Processing Therapy (CPT): CPT teaches people to identify how traumatic experiences have affected their thinking.
-It also teaches them to evaluate and change their thoughts.
-CPT usually takes 12 sessions and can be delivered in an individual or group format.
-The goal is for patients to learn ways to have more healthy and balanced beliefs about themselves, others, and the world.
+- Cognitive Processing Therapy (CPT) helps Veterans to identify how traumatic experiences have affected their thinking, to evaluate those thoughts, and to change them.
+Through CPT, Veterans may develop more healthy and balanced beliefs about themselves others, and the world.

 SSRIs and SNRIs